StackVista/stackstate-docs/setup/install-stackstate/troubleshooting.md

    The output contains an `event` section at the end which usually contains the problem.
 It also has a `State` section for each container that has more details for termination of the container.

 3. [Check the logs](/configure/logging/kubernetes-logs.md) for errors.
-4. Check the Knowledge base on the [Rancher Observability Support site](https://support.stackstate.com/).
+4. Check the Knowledge base on the [SUSE Observability Support site](https://support.stackstate.com/).

 ## Known issues

-Check the [Rancher Observability support Knowledge base](https://support.stackstate.com/hc/en-us/sections/360004684540-Known-issues) to find troubleshooting steps for all known issues.
+Check the [SUSE Observability support Knowledge base](https://support.stackstate.com/hc/en-us/sections/360004684540-Known-issues) to find troubleshooting steps for all known issues.